wendyverdonk93/docs/content/tools/multisafepay-control/paying-out-your-balance.md

 The Risk Team then checks and approves your account details and the information on your website.
 Once approved, we will send you an email that your account is fully activated.

-Note that you can process customer payments immediately after creating a MultiSafepay Control account and implementing your website.
-But your funds will be held in your MultiSafepay Control account until it is fully activated.
+Note that you can process customer payments immediately after creating a MultiSafepay account account and implementing your website.
+But your funds will be held in your MultiSafepay account account until it is fully activated.

-You can choose to pay out your MultiSafepay Control balance manually or automatically.
+You can choose to pay out your MultiSafepay account balance manually or automatically.